Could You Have Type 2 Diabetes?

 When you have type 2 diabetes, your cells don’t get enough glucose, which may cause you to lose weight.
-Also, if you are urinating more frequently because of uncontrolled this disorder, you may lose more calories and water, resulting in weight loss, says Daniel Einhorn, MD, medical director of the Scripps Whittier Diabetes Institute and clinical professor of medicine at the University of California in San Diego.
+Also, if you are urinating more frequently because of uncontrolled diabetes, you may lose more calories and water, resulting in weight loss, says Daniel Einhorn, MD, medical director of the Scripps Whittier Diabetes Institute and clinical professor of medicine at the University of California in San Diego

-People with type 2 this disorder have insulin resistance, which means the body cannot use insulin properly to help the glucose get into the cells.
-In people with type 2 this disorder , insulin doesn’t work well in muscle, fat, and other tissues, so your pancreas [the organ that makes insulin]starts to put out a lot more of it to try and compensate.
+People with type 2 diabetes have insulin resistance, which means the body cannot use insulin properly to help the glucose get into the cells.
+In people with type 2 diabetes, insulin doesn’t work well in muscle, fat, and other tissues, so your pancreas [the organ that makes insulin] starts to put out a lot more of it to try and compensate.
 “This results in high insulin levels in the body,” says Fernando Ovalle, MD, director of the University of Alabama’s Multidisciplinary Diabetes Clinic in Birmingham.
 That insulin level sends signals to the brain that your body is hungry.

 Foot Pain and Numbness

 Over time, a prolonged exposure to high blood sugar can damage the nerves throughout the body — a condition called diabetic neuropathy.
 Some people may not have any symptoms of the damage, while others may notice numbness, tingling, or pain in the extremities.
-“At the beginning, [diabetic neuropathy]usually starts in the feet and then it progresses upward,” says Dr. Ovalle.
+“At the beginning, [diabetic neuropathy] usually starts in the feet and then it progresses upward,” says Dr. Ovalle.
 Although most common in people who have had type 2 diabetes for 25 years or more, it can occur in people who have prediabetes as well.
-In some studies, almost 50 percent of unexplained peripheral neuropathy [in the extremities], whether painful or otherwise, turns out to be caused by prediabetes or this disorder , says Dr. Einhorn.
+In some studies, almost 50 percent of unexplained peripheral neuropathy [in the extremities], whether painful or otherwise, turns out to be caused by prediabetes or diabetes, says Dr. Einhorn.

 Since both yeast and bacteria multiply more quickly when blood sugar levels are elevated, women with type 2 diabetes may be more susceptible to vaginal infections, says Einhorn.
 Foot infections are also common because diabetes can damage the architecture of the foot, including the skin, blood vessels, and nerves.
-However, Einhorn says, foot problems are usually seen more frequently in those with advanced this disorder .
+However, Einhorn says, foot problems are usually seen more frequently in those with advanced diabetes.